operator-framework/java-operator-sdk/docs/documentation/contributing.md

 layout: docs
 permalink: /docs/contributing
 ---

 # Contributing To Java Operator SDK

-Firstly, big thanks for considering contributing to the project.
-We really hope to make this into a community project and to do that we need your help!
+First of all, we'd like to thank you for considering contributing to the project!
+We really hope to create a vibrant community around this project but this won't happen without help from people like you!

 ## Code of Conduct